James W. Rutherford

 James W. Rutherford (April 23, 1925 – January 14, 2010) was a mayor of the City of Flint, Michigan serving as the first "strong" mayor elected under Flint's 1974 charter.
 Rutherford served for two terms.
-Rutherford was elected as a caretaker mayor after the recall of Mayor Stanley was recalled and an Emergency Financial Manager, Ed Kurtz, was appointed by the state.
+Rutherford was elected as a caretaker mayor after Mayor Stanley was recalled and an Emergency Financial Manager, Ed Kurtz, was appointed by the state.

 Biography

 Early life

-James W. Rutherford was born on April 23, 1925, to Harry and Isabelle.
+James W. Rutherford was born on April 23, 1925, to Harry and Isabelle Rutherford.
 Harry was a Buick worker.
 His family lived on the east side of the city and he eventually attended Flint Central High School.
 From 1945 to 1947, he served in the U.S. Navy.
 He married Dorothy Petyak in 1947.
 They had four children, two boys and two girls.

 Police work

-The next year, Rutherford joined the Flint City Police Department.
+In 1948, Rutherford joined the Flint City Police Department.
 In 1953, he was promoted to detective.
 He was lead detective on a Flint horse racing bookie operation from 1954 to 1955 which lead to 14 conviction or guilty pleas.
 Rutherford attended Flint Junior College (since renamed Mott Community College) graduating in 1958 with an associate degree with honors.
 He then attended Michigan State University (MSU) attaining a bachelor's degree in police administration with honors in 1960.
 Later he continued at MSU, and earned a master's degree.
 Also in 1960, he arrested on gambling charges some suspected Mafia leaders.
 In 1961, he assisted Flint Junior College in developing the state's first police administration program.
 From 1963 to 1965, Rutherford served as deputy city manager rejoining the police department afterwards and being promoted to police inspector.
 In 1966, he was considered one of 10 outstanding police officers in the country.
 Rutherford was promoted to Police chief in 1967 and operated a mobile city office in 1969.
 His wife, Dorothy, died in 1974.
 Rutherford resigned as Police Chief to run for Mayor in 1975.